narmada-nannaka/ZeroTouchIAMMultiAgents/README.md

 ## Overview

-A production-grade, AI-powered IAM (Identity and Access Management) provisioning system built using Google's Agent Development Kit (ADK).
-This system automates secure, policy-compliant IAM role assignments through an intelligent multi-agent architecture with human-in-the-loop approval workflows.
+A hackathon-grade, AI-assisted IAM (Identity and Access Management) provisioning prototype built using Google's Agent Development Kit (ADK).
+The goal is to demonstrate how multi-agent orchestration, policy retrieval, and human approvals can be automated end-to-end while keeping privileged IAM execution behind an isolated Agent-to-Agent (A2A) surface.

 ## What Has Been Built